 For students who wish to apply to a CSU the majority of these campuses will require the transfer student to complete their freshman and sophomore (lower division) levels at the community college prior to transfer - we call this "upper division transfer" because the student will enter the CSU at a junior (upper division) level having earned at least 60 transferable units.
 Students earn the 60 transferable units by taking courses that meet:

 Students should be aware that the requirements listed above are the minimum criteria needed to be considered for transfer.

 Some CSU campuses may allow a student to transfer as a lower division (less than 60 units).

 The CSU requirements above are subject to change.
 Thus, meet with your counselor every semester!

 Fullerton College maintains articulation agreements with the CSU.
 These articulation agreements let the students know which courses will transfer to the CSU and are available at the following website:

-IGETC can be used for both the CSU and UC.
+Note: IGETC can be used for both the CSU and UC.